Actively Recruiting

 - Allergy or contraindication to clopidogrel or dual antiplatelet therapy

-- Recent acute myocardial infarction or coronary revascularisation within the past 90 days
+- Recent acute myocardial infarction or coronary revascularisation within 90 days

-- Participation in another interventional study affecting outcomes
+- Participation in another interventional study that could affect results

 - Severe chronic obstructive pulmonary disease (GOLD stage 3 or higher)